-^a The definition of an existing subsidiary also includes, for purposes of this regulation, a bank or company for which the acquisition has been approved by the Federal Reserve System but not yet consummated,
+3 The definition of an existing subsidiary also includes, for purposes of this regulation, a bank or company for which the acquisition has been approved by the Federal Reserve System but not yet consummated.
 4 A proposed subsidiary is defined, for purposes of this regulation, as a bank or company for which an application for acquisition has been submitted to the Federal Reserve System.
 5 For the year 1974, the maximum figure is \$8 million.
 6 If applicant itself directly engages in finance company or industrial bank activities, the assets related to such activities should be included in a determination of aggregate assets.

-- (ix) The sale of credit-related insurance by the finance company or industrial bank to be acquired is limited to the sale, under individual or group policies, of credit life insurance,7 credit accident and health insurance, and property damage insurance protecting collateral.8 - (x) The activities of the firm to be acquired are clearly permissible under § 4(c)(8) of the Act and §§ 225.4(a)(1), (2), (3) and (9)(ii) of Regulation Y. - (xi) Neither applicant, applicant's subsidiaries, nor the finance company or industrial bank to be acquired has entered into, or proposes to enter into, any agreement with any director, officer, employee or shareholder of the finance company or industrial bank that contains any condition limiting or restricting in any manner the right of such person to compete with applicant or any of applicant's existing or proposed subsidiaries. - (xii) The Reserve Bank determines that consummation of the proposal can reasonably be expected to result in benefits to the public, such as greater convenience, increased competition, or gains in efficiency, that outweigh possible adverse effects, such as undue concentration of resources, decreased or unfair competition, conflicts of interests, or unsound banking practices. - (8)) and § 225.4(a) (9) (iii) (a) of Regulation Y
+or group policies, of credit life insurance, redit accident and health insurance, and property damage insurance protecting collateral.8

+(x) The activities of the firm to be acquired are clearly permissible under §4(c)(8) of the Act and §§225.4(a)(1), (2), (3) and (9)(ii) of Regulation Y.

+(xi) Neither applicant, applicant's subsidiaries, nor the finance company or industrial bank to be acquired has entered into or proposes to enter into any agreement with any director, officer, employee or shareholder of the finance company or industrial bank that contains any condition limiting or restricting in any manner the right of such person to compete with applicant or any of applicant's existing or proposed subsidiaries.

+(xii) The Reserve Bank determines that consummation of the proposal can reasonably be expected to result in benefits to the public, such as greater convenience, increased competition, or gains in efficiency, that outweigh possible adverse effects, such as undue concentration of resources, decreased or unfair competition, conflicts of interests, or unsound banking practices.
-(32) Under the provisions of § 4(c)(8) of the Bank Holding Company Act (12 U.S.C.
-1843(c)

-- (12 CFR 225.4(a)(9)(iii)(a)) to approve the aquisition or, as an incident to a bank holding company formation pursuant to § 3(a)(1) of the Act, the retention by a bank holding company of shares or assets of a company that acts as insurance agent or broker in offices at which the holding company or its subsidiaries are otherwise engaged in business (or in an office adjacent thereto) with respect to any insurance sold in a community that has a population not exceeding 5,000, provided that the following conditions are met: - (i) No member of the Board has indicated an objection prior to the Reserve Bank's action. - (ii) All relevant departments of the Reserve Bank recommend approval. - (iii) No substantive objection to the proposal has been made by a bank supervisory authority, the United States Department of Justice, or a member of the public. - (iv) No significant policy issue is raised by the proposal as to which the Board has not expressed its view. - (v) Neither applicant, applicant's subsidiaries, nor the company to be acquired has entered into or proposes to enter into any agreement with any director, officer, employee or shareholder of the company that contains any condition that limits or restricts in any manner the right of such person to compete with applicant or any of applicant's existing or proposed subsidiaries. - (vi) The Reserve Bank determines that consummation of the proposal can reasonably be expected to result in benefits to the public, such as greater convenience, increased competition, or gains in efficiency, that outweigh possible adverse effects, such as undue concentration of resources, decreased or unfair competition, conflicts of interests, or unsound banking practices.
+(32) Under the provisions of $\S4(c)(8)$ of the Bank Holding Company Act (12 U.S.C.
+1843(c)(8) and $\S 225.4(a)(9)(iii)(a)$ of Regulation Y (12 CFR 225.4(a) (9) (iii) (a)) to approve the acquisition or, as an incident to a bank holding company formation pursuant to §3(a)(1) of the Act, the retention by a bank holding company of shares or assets of a company that acts as insurance agent or broker in offices at which the holding company or its subsidiaries are otherwise engaged in business (or in an office adjacent thereto) with respect to any insurance sold in a community that has a population not exceeding 5,000, provided that the following conditions are met:

+(i) No member of the Board has indicated an objection prior to the Reserve Bank's ac-

+(ii) All relevant departments of the Reserve Bank recommend approval.

+(iii) No substantive objection to the proposal has been made by a bank supervisory authority, the United States Department of Justice, or a member of the public.

+(iv) No significant policy issue is raised by the proposal as to which the Board has not expressed its view.

+(v) Neither applicant, applicant's subsidiaries, nor the company to be acquired has entered into or proposes to enter into any agreement with any director, officer, employee or shareholder of the company that contains any condition that limits or restricts in any manner the right of such person to compete with applicant or any of applicant's existing or proposed subsidiaries.

+(vi) The Reserve Bank determines that consummation of the proposal can reasonably be expected to result in benefits to the public, such as greater convenience, increased competition, or gains in efficiency, that outweigh possible adverse effects, such as undue concentration of resources, decreased or unfair competition, conflicts of interests, or unsound banking practices.